Kim Tapper

 Nikki Grigsby

-Nikki graduated from Virginia Western Community College Magna Cum Laude in 2021, with an Associate degree in English, and is pursuing her bachelor’s degree in Education and Spanish.
-She has a diverse career background ranging from providing childcare to Human Resources and Grocery Store Management.
+Nikki has a diverse career background ranging from providing childcare to Human Resources and Grocery Store Management.
 She is an avid lover of music and the arts, and in her spare time writes music, poetry, and short stories.
 Nikki is a lover of traveling and languages.
 Having previously traveled to Finland, Sweden, and Estonia, she enjoys exploring the Scandinavian countryside learning the languages and meeting new people.
+Nikki is currently pursuing her bachelor’s degree in business administration with a focus on Human Resources.

 Brandi Hanson